rubinovk/integration-faults/examples/Real-Example-#2.md

 ### Failure

-`DatePicker` uses `NumberPicker` to set `maxValue` to 12 as the string array "months" is only 12 entries long.
+`DatePicker` uses `NumberPicker` to set `maxValue` to 12 for the string array "months" that is 12 entries long.

 ```java
             mMonthPicker.setMinValue(1);